Flight Risk Assessment Tool

 Watch METAR Reports

-Version 2.5.1 will soon be released with a new Apple Watch feature that allow you to view METAR reports for all 6 of your default airports on one scrollable screen.
-We will be changing the FRAT to a Subscription of either 6 months or 1 year.
+Version 2.5.2 will soon be released with a new Apple Watch feature that allow you to view METAR reports for all 6 of your default airports on one scrollable screen.
+We will be changing the FRAT price to $2.99.
 This will allow us to devote more resources toward offering our customers upgraded features throughout the year like the one mentioned above.

 The Flight Risk Assessment Tool or “FRAT” is an iphone & ipad application with a companion watch application.
 It was designed to aid pilots with identifying safety hazards and the risk level of each identified hazard during preflight planning.
 It is primarily targeted for general aviation pilots, but can be used by any pilot to aid in Risk Management (for more information, select Risk Management from the menu above).
 The FRAT uses the familiar PAVE (Pilot-Aircraft-enVironment-External Pressures) checklist to make the assessment.